 The self-hosted solution

 The first thing that drew me to Fever was the lack of a subscription.
 I’ve been freeloading on Google Reader for a while now and it felt painful to move to a model where I’d be shelling out every month.
-Fever charges a one-off fee of $30, which gives you the software and a single-user licence.
+Fever charges a one-off fee of $30, which gives you the software and a single-user license.

 The self-hosted solution isn’t for everyone; it proved economical for me because I already pay for hosting for my blog.
 All I did was drop the Fever installation into a domain I wasn’t using (I think you can put it alongside WordPress installations if you only have 1 domain, but I didn’t fancy taking the chance) and it was up and running.

 Des Paroz wrote a great article on how to get started with fever, with a guest contribution by yours truly – I recommend checking it out if you’re curious about the process.
 I’m not particularly technical, so I would say it shouldn’t be too difficult for anyone bar the total novice.